Deaconess: North America

 In Chicago, physician and educator Lucy Rider Meyer initiated deaconess training at her Chicago Training School for Home and Foreign Missions as well as editing a periodical, The Deaconess Advocate, and writing a history of deaconesses, Deaconesses: Biblical, Early Church, European, American (1889).
-She is credited with reviving the office of deaconess in the American Methodist Episcopal Church.
+She is credited with reviving the office of deaconess in the Methodist Episcopal Church.

 In 1896 Methodist deaconesses founded the New England Deaconess Hospital to care for Bostonians, and the hospital added a staff of medical professionals in 1922.
 In 1996, the hospital merged with Beth Israel Hospital, which had opened in 1916 to serve Jewish immigrants, and thus formed the Beth Israel Deaconess Medical Center.

-In 1907 Anna Alexander became the first (and only ever) African-American deaconess in the Episcopal Church.
-She served in the Episcopal Diocese of Georgia during her entire career.
+In 1907 Anna Alexander became the first (and only, due to the later suspension of deaconess as an office distinct from deacon) African-American deaconess in the Episcopal Church and she served in the Episcopal Diocese of Georgia during her entire career.

 Mennonites founded the Bethel Deaconess Home and Hospital Society for nursing education and service in Newton, Kansas, in 1908.
 Over the next half century, 66 Mennonite women served there.
 They were unmarried but did not take explicit vows of chastity and poverty.
 They worked and prayed under the close supervision of founder and head sister, Frieda Kaufman (1883–1944).
 With the growing professionalization of graduate nursing, few women joined after 1930.

 Canadian Methodists considered establishing a deaconess order at the general conference of 1890.
 They voted to allow the regional conferences to begin deaconess work, and by the next national conference in 1894, the order became national.
 The Methodist National Training School and Presbyterian Deaconess and Missionary Training Home joined to become the United Church Training School in 1926, later joining with the Anglican Women Training College to become the Centre for Christian Studies, currently in Winnipeg.
 This school continues to educate men and women for diaconal ministry in the United and Anglican churches.

 Between 1880 and 1915, 62 training schools were opened in the United States.
 The lack of training had weakened Passavant's programs.
 However recruiting became increasingly difficult after 1910 as young women preferred graduate nursing schools or the social work curriculum offered by state universities.